-- 1.29.
-WHEREAS, RCW 19.27.031 provides that the City enforces Chapter 19.27 RCW, the State Building Code; - 1.30.
-WHEREAS, the City may authorize the Port to act on behalf of the City as its agent to carry out the function of State Building Code enforcement on Port-owned properties for all activities that are subject to the State Building Code; - 1.31.
-WHEREAS, the City and the Port each have their respective authority and jurisdiction to establish police forces and may further agree to joint or individual coverage of Port-owned or operated properties within the City consistent with their respective authority over those properties; - 1.32.
-WHEREAS, all actions undertaken by the Parties are governed by the State Environmental Policy Act (SEPA), Chapter 43.21C RCW, and both Parties have lead agency authority to the extent provided in the SEPA rules promulgated in Chapter 197-11 of the Washington Administrative Code (WAC); - 1.33.
-WHEREAS, collaborative and philosophical operational agreements between the Port Police and City Police Departments, and their respective dispatch centers, benefit public safety by improving timely police responses and reducing jurisdictional confusion for dispatch centers and first responders of both agencies; - 1.34.
-WHEREAS, the Port and the City wish to take advantage of the benefits provided by the Airport while addressing other impacts upon the community from certain activities from the Airport; - 1.35.
-WHEREAS, in order to meet the requirements for the National Pollutant Discharge Elimination System (NPDES) for airport property, the annual surface water management fee paid by the Port to the City must be based on a cost allocation formula that is consistent with the Federal Aviation Administration (FAA) Revenue Use Policy and calculated consistently for the airport and other comparable units or cost center of government; - 1.36.
-WHEREAS, payment of impact fees by the Port must be consistent with FAA grant assurance #25 Airport Revenues, and the FAA Policy and Procedures Concerning the Use of Airport Revenue; - 1.37.
-WHEREAS, Airport projects, whether located inside or outside of the Airport Operations Area (AAA), must be consistent with Grant Assurance #6 and #7, concerning the projects being reasonably consistent with local plans and that fair consideration is given to the interest of the communities in or near the project location; - 1.38.
-WHEREAS, the Port must abide by all federal grant obligations, revenue use policies, the requirements of Part 139, and the National Environmental Policy Act (NEPA) with respect to all airport property, including airport property that is located outside of the airport operations area;
+- 1.9.
+WHEREAS, the City and the Port signed a Letter of Understanding regarding the environmental review of the Sustainable Airport Master Plan (SAMP), dated September 15, 2015 that states the Port's commitment to "identify transportation and other improvements necessary to accommodate future growth and mitigate where necessary" when proceeding with the Airport's Master Plan and its environmental documents; - 1.10.
+WHEREAS, the Parties desire to reach agreement pertaining the Port's payment of City Storm Water Utility Fees; - 1.11.
+WHEREAS, RCW 19.27.031 provides that the City enforces Chapter 19.27 RCW, the State Building Code; - 1.12.
+WHEREAS, the City may authorize the Port to act on behalf of the City as its agent to carry out the function of State Building Code enforcement on Port-owned properties for all activities that are subject to the State Building Code; - 1.13.
+WHEREAS, all actions undertaken by the Parties are governed by the State Environmental Policy Act (SEPA), Chapter 43.21C RCW, and both Parties have lead agency authority to the extent provided in the SEPA rules promulgated in Chapter 197-11 of the Washington Administrative Code (WAC); - 1.14.
+WHEREAS, collaborative and philosophical operational agreements between the Port Police and City Police Departments, and their respective dispatch centers, benefit public safety by improving timely police responses and reducing jurisdictional confusion for dispatch centers and first responders of both agencies; - 1.15.
+WHEREAS, the Port and the City wish to take advantage of the benefits provided by the Airport while addressing other impacts upon the community from certain activities from the Airport; - 1.16.
+WHEREAS, the annual surface water management fee paid by the Port to the City shall be consistent with the Federal Aviation Administration (FAA) Revenue Use Policy and calculated consistently for the airport and other comparable units or cost center of government; - 1.17.
+WHEREAS, Airport projects must be consistent with Grant Assurances #6 and #7, concerning the projects being reasonably consistent with local plans and that fair consideration is given to the interest of the communities in or near the project location; - 1.18.
+WHEREAS, the Port must abide by all federal grant obligations, revenue use policies, the requirements of Part 139, and the National Environmental Policy Act (NEPA) with respect to all Airport property, including Airport property that is located outside of the Air Operations Area (AOA); - 1.19.
+WHEREAS, the development of Airport property that is federally obligated and located outside of the AOA must be consistent with federal obligations, including Grant Assurance #5 and be consistent with the adopted Airport Layout Plan (ALP);

-- 1.39.
-WHEREAS, the development of airport property that is federally obligated and located outside of the airport operations area must be consistent with federal obligations, including Grant Assurance #5 and be consistent with the adopted Airport Layout Plan (ALP); - 1.40.
-WHEREAS, permit related fees for quality assurance services must be consistent with value that the Port receives from the City; and, - 1.41.
+- 1.20.
+WHEREAS, permit related fees for quality assurance services must be consistent with value that the Port receives from the City; and, - 1.21.
 WHEREAS, the City and the Port shall work together in a cooperative effort to support workforce development in the City for businesses and employees associated with airport operations.